AMD Artix Ultrascale+ Boards

 Programming Aller AU-Plus Using USB-JTAG

 Ensure that the D2XX drivers are installed prior to programming.
-The channel A of FTDI FT2232H chip on the Programmer is connected to the JTAG interface of the FPGA via the FPC.
+The channel A of FTDI FT2232H chip on the Programmer is connected to the JTAG interface of the FPGA via the M.2 key socket.
 Through this connection, USB interface can be used as a JTAG programmer, eliminating the need for a dedicated JTAG cable or connector.
 Following steps illustrate how to program FPGA on Aller AU-Plus Module using USB-JTAG.

 Step 1: Ensure that switch SW2 is set to USB mode.